opensearch-project/documentation-website/_im-plugin/ism/policies.md

    GET _plugins/_ism/explain/log-000001?pretty
    ```

-## Sample policies with ISM templates for the alias action
+## Sample policy with ISM templates for the alias action

-The following sample template policies are for an alias action use case.
+The following sample policy is for an alias action use case.

-#### Rollover an index policy with deletion of indexes when the doc count exceeds a certain value

 In the following example, the first job will trigger the rollover action and a new index will be created.
 Next, another document is added to the two indexes.
 The new job will then cause the second index to point to the log alias and the older index will be removed due to the alias action.